idamilola52/idamilola52.github.io/eJPT-Enumeration-CTF1.md

    ![Nmap -sV target.ine.local][image3](/assets/img3.png)
    ![Nmap -sV target.ine.local][image4](/assets/img4.png)

-4. TThe next step involves performing Server Message Block (SMB) enumeration, utilizing a suitable tool such as `enum4linux`.
+4. The next step involves performing Server Message Block (SMB) enumeration, utilizing a suitable tool such as `enum4linux`.

 - The initial step was to enumerate the users and the operating system.
 This successfully yielded three users: josh, nancy, and bob.